BVG Class D: Class D

-On 1974 with the introduction of F type cars, the D 60 trains were redeployed to Line 6 and D 57 trains were redeployed to Line 8.
+In 1974 with the introduction of the Type F cars, the D 60 trains were redeployed to Line 6, and D 57 trains were redeployed to Line 8.

-Because the BVB (the East Berlin public transport authority) needed more trains for their new route to Hönow, BVB bought 98 cars of this type from the BVG in several phases, which is older and the shelf lifespan is 30 years and needs replacement.
-BVB renumbered all trains that were sent to East Berlin into the numbering system with the class number "110":
+Because the BVB (the East Berlin public transport authority) needed more trains for their new route to Hönow, BVB bought 98 cars of this type from the BVG.
+BVB renumbered all trains that were sent to East Berlin with the class number "110":